Information for Lenders - Foreclosure Mediation Program (FMP)

 - Payment history records with respect to the mortgage, including all fees and costs;

-- Results of the lender’s loss mitigation analysis;
+- Results of the lender’s loss mitigation analysis including all NPV tests and data;

-- Proof of consideration of foreclosure alternatives, including the data used in and the outcome of any calculation required by the FDIC Loan
+- Proof of consideration of foreclosure alternatives, including the data used in and the outcome of any calculation required by the regulations.

 Modification Program or other loss mitigation standards; and any document to substantiate any claim by the lender that the homeowner is not eligible for a loss mitigation option available from the lender or to be presented during mediation.

 The parties may agree to modify a loan on a permanent basis or the homeowner may agree to relinquish the home.
-Any settlement agreement reached as a result of mediation must be reduced to writing and executed by the mediation parties within five (5) business days of the date of agreement by the mediation parties.
+Any settlement agreement reached as a result of mediation must be reduced to writing and executed by the mediation parties within ten (10) business days of the date of agreement by the mediation parties.

 What if a Party does not Speak English and Needs an Interpreter?